-Based in Kingston, Rhode Island, Rams FC is a 501 (c)(3) Non Profit Corporation guided by the men’s soccer coaches from the University of Rhode Island.
+Based in South Kingstown, Rhode Island, Rams FC is a 501 (c)(3) Non Profit Corporation guided by the men’s soccer coaches from the University of Rhode Island.
 The Goal of Rams FC is to offer the highest level of quality training while promoting the development of life skills in a competitive and challenging environment.
 Rams FC focuses on player development and competitive goals, through intelligent decision making, responsibility, commitment and the pursuit of excellence.

 Rams FC looks to fields teams in U10-U18 boys and girls age groups.

-PURPOSE: Rams Football Club is a premier level youth soccer organization recognized and sanctioned by the state governing body Soccer Rhode Island.
-Its’ primary purpose is to develop players in the State of Rhode Island through Technical and Tactical Training session, Competitive Competition through leagues and tournaments, participation in training academies, clinics and camps.
+Rams Football Club is a premier level youth soccer organization recognized and sanctioned by the state governing body Soccer Rhode Island.
+Its primary purpose is to develop players in the State of Rhode Island through Technical and Tactical Training session, Competitive Competition through leagues and tournaments, participation in training academies, clinics and camps.

 RAMS FC is intended to be a regionally competitive Premier Soccer Club.
 This distinction allows the club to focus its resources and better serve the top-level Rhode Island soccer player.